by The Change Compass | Agile, Change Initiatives

 What is the change

-– Why is the change necessary
+– Why is the organisational change necessary?

 – What does the change benefit?
 Its customers or its employees?